Shauryarana05/face-Biometric-Attendance/README.md

 ---

 **Note**: This system is designed for educational and small-scale deployment purposes.
 For production use, additional security measures and optimizations may be required.

+## credits
+The Face Anti-Spoofing model was originally developed by hairymax and is available on GitHub: https://github.com/hairymax/Face-AntiSpoofing.git.
+I have made modifications to the video_predict.py file to ensure compatibility with my module and specific requirements..